gianaugusto/auction-api/README.md

 1. Build and run the application using `dotnet run` in the `src/AutoAuction.API` directory
 2. The API will be available at `https://localhost:5001/api/auction`
+3. In development mode, Swagger UI will be available at `https://localhost:5001/swagger`

 ## Running Tests